What is an oral fibrosarcoma?

 Is there anything else I should know?

 Even with surgery, recurrence (or regrowth) is possible.
-These tumors do not respond well to chemotherapy or radiation therapy alone; however, in conjunction with surgery, radiation therapy has been shown to be beneficial.
+These tumors do not respond well to chemotherapy or radiation therapy alone; however, in conjunction with surgery, radiation therapy has been shown to provide the longest survival time.